 ~ The New Year, January 1 of the Gregorian calendar, is the same as Rosh Hashanah for me.
 I think about things I have done over my lifetime and the most important thing I’ve tried to do is to become a vegetarian.

-My Jewish education consisted of going to an occasional family seder and getting a present on Chanukah.
+My Jewish education consisted of going to an occasional family Passover seder and getting a present on Chanukah.
 We didn’t belong to a synagogue, but I had a lot of Jewish friends and sometimes we would make cameo appearances at the Reform synagogue on Rosh Hashanah.
 When my husband and I met it seemed like we were from two different cultures.
 His parents were Holocaust survivors who spoke Yiddish as their first language.
 They belonged to a synagogue and kept a kosher home.
 In fact, keeping a kosher home was a condition that I had to accept to get married.
 I had a lot to learn, and I had to give up one of my favorite foods, shrimp.
-I started cooking kosher and gained weight as people often do after their weddings.
-By our second anniversary, I couldn’t fit into any of my clothes.
+I started cooking kosher and gained weight as people often do after they get married.

 Something had to change.
 I started eating more salads and less junk food and took a yoga class.
 At the end of each class we were flat on our mats with our eyes closed while the teacher spoke about reverence for life and not eating animals.
 But I wanted to know: What did Judaism teach about not eating animals?
 I read Richard Schwartz’s book, “Judaism and Vegetarianism” (1) and I was surprised to learn that from the time of Adam and Eve, people were supposed to be vegetarians (Gen.1:29).
 And it wasn’t until after the flood that people were given permission to eat meat (Gen. 9:3).
-I chose to become a vegetarian and I asked my husband if he’d join me.
-We’ve been vegetarians — and living at healthy weights — ever since.
+I chose to become a vegetarian and my husband agreed to join me.
+We’ve been vegetarians ever since.

 Research has shown that vegetarian and vegan diets reduce the risk of heart disease, diabetes, hypertension and some forms of cancer.
 I also can help save the planet since vegetarian diets use far fewer natural resources and produce far fewer greenhouse gases than diets that include meat.
 (2)

 I admit that I haven’t been a perfect vegetarian.
 While I haven’t cheated with shrimp, every now and then I have eaten some salmon or other kosher fish.
-Just a few weeks ago I ate trout for dinner.
+Once when we had dinner out, I had trout.
 But a bone caught in my throat, reminding me that fish are living creatures.
-One of my goals for 5780 is not to eat fish anymore.
+One of my New Year’s Resolutions has been not to eat fish anymore.
 And now I know that the Jewish thing isn’t simply to refrain from eating ham, but to refrain from killing and eating all of our fellow animals.
 And Jewish or not, it may be something all the people of the Earth should think about.

 Schwartz, RH.
 3rd ed.
 New York, NY: Lantern Books, 2001.
 (1st edition: Smithtown, NY: Exposition Press, 1982.)